Judy Collins: Early life

-Collins was born the eldest of five siblings in Seattle where she lived for the first ten years of her life.
-Her father, Chuck Collins (a blind singer, pianist, and radio show host) took a job in Denver in 1949 and the family moved there.
+Collins was born on May 1, 1939, the eldest of five siblings, in Seattle where she lived for the first ten years of her life.
+Her father, Charles "Chuck" Collins (a blind singer, pianist, and radio show host) took a job in Denver in 1949 and the family moved there.
 Her grandfather on her father's side was Irish.

 Judy Collins contracted polio at the age of 11 and spent two months in isolation in a hospital.
 She grew up listening to the traditional Irish music her father sang.
 She did not know what folk music was when she was young.
 She said, "I just thought it was probably Rodgers and Hart.
-Those were the songs he (her father) sang on the radio.
-I didn't understand until I discovered The Gypsy Rover and Barbara Allen when I was 15.
-I didn't realize I had been singing Danny Boy all of that time...
-Danny Boy was a folk song.”
+Those were the songs he [her father] sang on the radio.
+I didn't understand until I discovered "The Gypsy Rover" and "Barbara Allen" when I was 15.
+I didn't realize I had been singing "Danny Boy" all of that time...
+"Danny Boy" was a folk song."